derUli/ulicms/README.md

    * json
    * mbstring
    * openssl
-For secure access to UliCMS services (e.G. package source) you will also need
+For secure access to UliCMS services (e.G. package source) you will also need ca-certificates installed on your server

+UliCMS should work on common shared webhosting environment.